 de San Diego.
 Of these, only the Nacimiento mine has been

 worked in modern times.

 The treatment ponds begin with an anaerobic pond, filled with boulders, in which alcohol is added to feed anaerobic bacteria.
-The bacteria convert the sulfuric acid in the leach water to hydrogen sulfide, which precipitates out most of the metal contaminants but gives a distinct stench to the area.
+The bacteria metabolize the alcohol using oxygen extracted from the sulfuric acid in the leach water, converting the sulfuric acid to hydrogen sulfide.
+This form of metabolism is called dissimilatory sulfate reduction.
+The hydrogen sulfide precipitates most of the metal contaminants out of the waste water but gives a distinct stench to the area.

 Copper mineralization at Nacimiento

 The main ore body must have been spectacular.
 The green color is

 from malachite, while the petrified wood contains a variable